Ikenachi2023/Ikenachi2023/README.md

 <br>
    Zenn:@catz
 <br>
-Both have the username "CoffeeCatz"
+Both have the username "Ikenachi"
 <br>